adl/hoaf/README.md

                  | label-expr "&" label-expr
                  | label-expr "|" label-expr

 The `label-expr` will also be used to label transitions in automata.
 INT refers to an atomic proposition number (as specified on the `AP:` line), ANAME refers to a previously defined alias, and "t" and "f" are the Boolean values.
 The `Alias:` line may appear multiple times, but it is forbidden to redefine an alias.
+The `!` operator has priority over `&` which in turn has priority over `|`.
+Parentheses may be used for grouping.

 Here are some examples of aliases: